atrocore/docs-old/modules/import-feeds.md

 - **Decimal mark** – select the used decimal mark, usually `.` or `,` should be defined here.
 - **Empty Value** – This symbol will be interpreted as "empty" value additionally to the empty cell, eg "" and "none" will be interpreted as "", if you define "none" as an empty value.
 - **Null value** – this value will be interpreted as "NULL" value.
+- **Allow repeated data record processing**  – this checkbox allows processing more than one value with same identifier.
+If your entity only replaces data it will be replaced with the last processed value.
+If your entity adds new data to existing one it allows such updates to exist.

 If you import product data, some products may have certain attributes, other not.
 If the value for some attribute is empty it is not clear, whether this attribute has an empty value, or this product does not have this attribute at all.
 That is why the **mark for a non-linked attribute** should be used, to mark clearly, which attribute should not be linked to a certain product.